Loch Lomond distillery: Products

+In addition the company owns Glen's Vodka, among other non-Loch Lomond brands.

 Equipment

 The former owner of Littlemill Distillery, Duncan Barton, developed the current site for the Loch Lomond Distillery.
 He brought innovative pot malt stills which rest in the cylindrical necks of the spirit stills.
 Traditionally the necks of malt stills are open.
 The Loch Lomond stills include special distillation trays in the necks, allowing for greater contact with the cooling alcohol vapour, said to make the process more efficient.
 These stills can produce alcohol up to 90% ABV where normal stills deliver the alcohol at around 70% ABV.
 This style of still allows for different "flavour notes" to be captured and emphasised through the range of alcohol strengths that can be captured and rejected.
 This is much more difficult to achieve through a conventional pot still.

 Sponsorship

 Loch Lomond Whiskies are currently the official spirit of The Open.
 They have a five-year partnership with the Open, golf's original Championship.
 As part of the partnership with The Open, Loch Lomond Whiskies have released a variety of golf limited editions.

 In 2020, the announced a 3 year global partnership & sponsorship agreement with the Pro14.
 They are now the Official Spirit of PRO14 Rugby and as part of the partnership Loch Lomond Whiskies will showcase its whiskies at match venues and digitally throughout the season.

+From 2021 onwards the distillery have sponsored Wigan Warriors rugby league team in the Super League.